 Zion cooperates with Hastings College to participate in a revolutionary physical education program.
 Supervised by their instructor, Hastings College students plan and teach our kindergarten through eighth grade PE classes based on a curriculum that incorporates core subjects such as reading and mathematics into their physical activities.
 Your student will receive a full-circle physical education for their mind and body!

-Students in grades 3-8 learn Spanish though an online curriculum in a once weekly class.
 In an ever-expanding global world, it is important for students to have some understanding of a language other than their native language.
 At Zion, we are committed to expanding our students’ minds through rigorous curriculum and varied cultural experiences.
 In pursuit of that end, students in grades 3-8 study Latin, the basis for most modern languages.
 A firm foundation in a classical language prepares our students to understand their own language more fluently and also opens the gateway to any languages they may wish to study in the future.